-- Confirm the die width that will be used for your material of choice
+- Find the die width for your material thickness in bending specifications

 - Keep cut features at least (die width / 2) away from the bend line or apex (center of the bend)